 Monthly payment: $206

 $206 times 35 payments equals $7,210, plus the $2,760 out-of-pocket

 $2,999 down plus $824 in drive-off fees

 $175 times 35 payments equals $6,125, plus the $3,823 out-of-pocket

 Total lease cost: $9,948

-In this case, making a large down payment reduces the monthly payment, but it doesn’t save much money over the course of the lease.
+In this case, making a large down payment reduces the monthly payment.
+But, it doesn’t save much money throughout the lease.

 There’s just a $70 difference between the zero-down lease and the $2,999 down payment lease.

 Yes.
 Here are two more points worth considering:

 - There is no guarantee you will get your down payment back should your leased vehicle be stolen or totaled in an accident.